lisabronwyn/jslibrary-macaw/docs/sliceDoc.md

 ###`slice(array,[start=0],[end=array.length])`

-Creates an array taken from Array from Start to End indeces.
+Creates an array taken from Array from Start to End indices.
 Negative values for start and End are treated as an offset from the end of the Array.

 ###Arguments

 array (Array): The array to slice.

-[start=0] (number): The start index.
+start=0 (number): The start index.

-[end=array.length] (number): The end index.
+end=array.length (number): The end index.

 ###Returns